klogging/klogging.io/docs/context/base-context.md

 You can specify items to add to every Klogging log event in your application.
 Examples might be application name or a build identifier.

+## Using the `Context` object

-Specify them using the `Context` object, for example:
+You can specify base context items using the `Context` object, for example:

 ```kotlin
 const val APP_NAME_KEY = "appName"